DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

     Returns
     -------
     metric_goal : str
       This str gives the goal of comparisions.
-If **metric_goal** = 'minimze', than a lower metric value indicates a better value, why 'maximize' is the other way around.
+If **metric_goal** = 'minimze', then a lower metric value indicates a better value, while 'maximize' is the other way around.
 As the framework only checks if the return here is 'minimize', any other string would be treated as if it was set to 'maximize'.